andresmascl/secret-project/README.md

 ---

-## Who This Is For
+## Audience

-- Developers
+- Backend engineers
-- Tinkerers
+- Applied AI / NLP engineers
 - Linux users
-- People who want voice control **without giving up control**
+- Developers interested in real-time audio systems

-If you’re looking for convenience, buy an Alexa.
+If you want a consumer assistant, buy one.
-If you’re looking for ownership, build Scrapbot.ai.
+If you want to understand and control the pipeline, build Hey Computer.